KTM Komuter: Rolling stock

-The original Komuter rolling stock consists of three versions of three-car EMUs added over the course of three years, beginning in 1994.
+The original Komuter rolling stock consisted of three versions of three-car Electric multiple units (EMU) added over the course of three years, beginning in 1994.
 The EMUs were the first in KTM's history.
-All Komuter EMUs operate in multiple-unit formation, running from overhead single-phase 25 kV AC 50 Hz catenary supply, with two driving cars and 1 trailer car in between.
+All Komuter EMUs operated in multiple-unit formation, drawing power from an overhead single-phase 25 kV AC 50 Hz catenary supply, with two driving cars and 1 trailer car in between.
 The EMUs were state-of-the-art, with remote-controlled pneumatic doors, Automatic Train Protection (ATP), train data recorder, wheel-slip control, GTO/IGBT traction electronics and regenerative braking.
 Up to the point of their introduction, no other KTM motive power used these modern train control systems.

-Designated by KTM as "Class 8x"s, the EMUs wear a yellow, blue and grey livery, a departure from the predominantly grey livery that KTM adopted on other locomotives and passenger coaches at the time.
-A handful of EMUs include full advertisements on the sides of their cars.
+Designated by KTM as "Class 8x"s, the EMUs wore yellow, blue and grey livery, a departure from the predominantly grey livery that KTM adopted on other locomotives and passenger coaches at the time.
+A handful of EMUs included full advertisements on the sides of their cars.

 The original Komuter fleet consisted of the following models: